 Our Ngā Taumata Tiketike staff reward and recognition programme recognises, rewards and develops our people for their outstanding mahi.
-We also recognise staff through the whakapakari kaimahi fund, which provides support for staff capabilities and plans.
-Over the past year, a number of te puni (branches) have done a capability deep dive in response to new initiatives, expanding responsibilities and increasing demands.
-These provide valuable information to support resourcing decisions and help to guide us on where we should invest strategically to deliver on our key priorities.
+We also recognise staff through the whakapakari kaimahi fund, which provides support for staff to access higher learning or training.
+Alongside this, our Ngā Tohu a te Toihautū, Chief Executive Awards recognise individuals or a team who have exemplified one or more of our values through their mahi.